THE GEORGE F. BOYER MUSEUM

 you can think of.
 Pictured below are a few interior shots of

-the museum and some of the wonderful items that are on display
+the museum and the wonderful items that are on display

 Two of Hunt's Pier's Keystone